senzing-garage/senzing-tools/CONTRIBUTING.md

 ## License Agreements

-If your contribution modifies the git repository, the following agreements must be established.
+If your contribution modifies the Git repository, the following agreements must be established.

-*Note:*  License agreements are only needed for adding, modifying, and deleting artifacts kept within the repository.
+_Note:_ License agreements are only needed for adding, modifying, and deleting artifacts kept within the repository.
 In simple terms, license agreements are needed before pull requests can be accepted.
 A license agreement is not needed for submitting feature request, bug reporting, or other project management.

 ### Individual Contributor License Agreement

-In order to contribute to this repository, an [Individual Contributor License Agreement (ICLA)] must be completed, submitted and accepted.
+In order to contribute to this repository, an [Individual Contributor License Agreement (ICLA)] must be completed, submitted, and accepted.

 ### Corporate Contributor License Agreement

-If the contribution to this repository is on behalf of a company, a [Corporate Contributor License Agreement (CCLA)] must also be completed, submitted and accepted.
+If the contribution to this repository is on behalf of a company, a [Corporate Contributor License Agreement (CCLA)] must also be completed, submitted, and accepted.

 ### Project License Agreement

 The license agreement for this repository is stated in the [LICENSE] file.

 ## Questions

 Please do not use the GitHub issue tracker to submit questions.

-TODO: Instead, use ???

-1. ???
-Slack ???
-1. ??? stackoverflow.com ???
+Instead, email <support@senzing.com>.
+For open discussions, use GitHub's [Discussions].

 ## Feature Requests

 All feature requests are "GitHub issues".
-To request a feature, create a
+To request a feature, create a [GitHub issue] in this repository.
-[GitHub issue]
-in this repository.

 When creating an issue, there will be a choice to create a "Bug report" or a "Feature request".
 Choose "Feature request".